Nsfr750/MSR605/README.md

 3. Click "Connect to MSR605"
 4. Set appropriate coercivity (HI-CO/LOW-CO)
 5. Use the application features:
+   - **Main Actions:**
      - Read cards: Reads all tracks from a card
      - Write cards: Write data to any track
      - Erase cards: Securely erase card data
+   - **Advanced Track Tools:**
+     - Set/Clear/Check Leading Zero for any track
+     - Select BPI (75 or 210) and set BPC (5, 7, or 8)
+     - Read and write raw data to any track
-   - Database: View stored cards and export to CSV
+   - **Database:** View stored cards and export to CSV
-   - Settings: Configure auto-save and duplicates handling
+   - **Settings:** Configure auto-save and duplicates handling
+   - **GUI Layout:** All button groups are organized in two columns for easier access

 ## Database Features
 - Automatic card data storage (optional)